garrandall/popular-music-data/tracks/u-know-what-s-up-donell-jones.md

 ---

-Ooh, say what, say what, say what
+Oh, say what, say what, say what
-Ooh, girl u know what's up
+Oh, girl u know what's up
-Ooh, say what, say what, say what
+Oh, say what, say what, say what
-Ooh, girl u know what's up
+Oh, girl u know what's up

 Me and my niggas be rollin'